jakeh12/rpi-backlight/README.md

 Simple program for controlling backlight of the official Raspberry Pi Touchscreen.

-COMPLETE FUNCTIONALITY ON DISPLAY BOARD V2.0 ONLY!
+COMPLETE FUNCTIONALITY ON DISPLAY BOARDS V2.0 AND V1.1 ONLY!

-DISPLAY BOARD V1.1 ONLY "on" AND "off" WORKING (need to verify)
+DISPLAY BOARD V1.0 ONLY "on" AND "off" WORKING (need to verify)

-DISPLAY BOARD V1.0 NOT CAPABLE OF ANY BRIGHTNESS CONTROL

 Make sure you execute following commands to be able to access config files as a regular user: